sbouschery/aisler-wiki/FAQs.md

 - Min. drill diameter for vias: 0.2 mm
 - Min. via pad diameter: Via drill + 0.25 mm
 - Min. stroke width of legend print: 100 μm

+### What are the stencils made of?

+In general, we use 120µm thin stainless steel.
+When you uploaded the project’s files, we will use the paste layer.
+If you uploaded Gerber-Files we will send you an email prior to production.

 ### What file extensions should my Gerber files have? ###